3sky/blog-src/content/posts/how-to-gp-1.md

 #### Summary

 Now you have folder `public` with static content of your page.
 What's next?
 Upload to GitHub?
-No, that will be to fast and to easy.
+No, that will be too fast and too easy.
 We need real tests.
 Let's say hello to Nginx.

 ## Nginx

-[Nginx][6] (pronounced "engine X") is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+[Nginx][6] (pronounced "engine X") is a web server that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
 The software was created by Igor Sysoev and first publicly released in 2004.

 ### Why?